-Included below are reviews of things that I have been thinking about recently.
+Listed below are some thoughts about the things that I have been engaging with lately.